owner2222/adminRepo/README.md

 # adminRepo
-you have one collaborator now
+you have one collaborator n